t3hmun/AspCoreFromScratch/doc/001-csproj.md

 ## The csproj

-Hopefullyby now you realise that a `.csproj` is a MSBuild project file.
+Hopefully by now you realise that a `.csproj` is a MSBuild project file.

-The `.csproj` should be a full set of instuctions on how to build the project, however there are a large amount of magical assumtions baked into MSBuild, I'll point htem out as we go along.
+Let's start with the first required line of the project file.

 `test.csproj`: